 Samuel and Susannah had two small sons, Joseph age 5, and George age 6.
 As they sat down for supper their dog, Sport, starting barking outside.
 Samuel grabbed his gun and ran outside hoping Sport had cornered a squirrel for their supper.

 When Samuel returned home, after about 90 minutes, his wife came screaming out of the house.
 Their two sons were missing.
 The fog grew denser through the day, which made finding the boys even more difficult.
-Samuel scream and screamed hoping to hear an echo of his boy's voices through the mountain forest.
+Samuel screamed and screamed hoping to hear an echo of his boy's voices through the mountain forest.
 Soon people from all over Blue Knob joined Samuel in his search.

 The search went on for days, eventually about 1,000 people joined the search.
 Some people came from over 50 miles away.
 That don't sound like a big deal today, but during that time it was very difficult for people to travel that far and join a search party.
 Yet, the search party couldn't find any clues in the boy's disappearance.